 If you select Class A shares, you generally pay the Distributor a sales charge at the time of purchase.
 You may be eligible for a sales charge reduction or waiver.
 The Funds have adopted a plan under Rule 12b-1 of the Investment Company Act of 1940, as amended ("1940 Act"), that allows the Funds to pay distribution and service fees for the sale, distribution and shareholder servicing of their shares.
 If you buy Class A shares, you also pay out of Fund assets this annual distribution and service fee of 0.25%.
 Because distribution and service fees are paid out of Fund assets on an ongoing basis, over time these fees increase the cost of your investment and may cost you more than paying other types of sales charges.
-In addition, you may be subject to a deferred sales charge of 0.75% on Class A shares if you redeem any portion of an investment of \$1 million or more, for which the sales charge was waived, within one year of the purchase of such shares.
+In addition, you may be subject to a deferred sales charge of 1.00% on Class A shares if you redeem an investment of \$1 million or more within one year.